Solar panels

 The Sun sleeps at night, so do solar panels

-This is the reason why in an off-grid system – when you aren’t connected to the grid – it is mandatory to have an energy storage.
-With batteries you can run any appliance in your house at night powering it with the energy you collected during the day.
+This is the reason why in an off-grid system – when you aren’t connected to the grid – it is mandatory to have energy storage.
+With batteries, you can run any appliance in your house at night powering it with the energy you collected during the day.

 Schemes - how solar panels work

 Some believe that panels become absolutely powerless when the sun is blocked by a small cloud.
-In reality it is not so.
+In reality, it is not so.
 Of course, when irradiance levels drop, it affects how a solar panel works.
-While clouds do block some of the solar radiation that is visible to an eye, other types of radiation can still go through and successfully land on panels.
+While clouds do block some of the solar radiation that is visible to the eye, other types of radiation can still go through and successfully land on panels.

-In practice, bad weather decreases the production of a PV array no more than 40%.
-The impact of clouds have decreased even further in the last years with the implementation of modern technologies.
+Bad weather decreases the production of a PV array by 20-40%.
+The impact of clouds has decreased even further in the last years with the implementation of modern technologies.
 Some panels are designed to be especially resistant to bad weather, like Canadian Solar PV modules.

 Harsh weather and even natural disasters usually don’t pose any threat to solar panels.
 Solar cells are protected by a layer of tempered glass and the aluminum frame is also quite sturdy.
 Panels are made so durable that they can withstand 140 mph wind speeds at the very least.
 What you really don’t want for your system is to be shaded.
 Even a small shade on a corner of one panel can in theory bring the output of the whole string down by more than a half.

-How do solar panels work in the winter
+Solar panels get less sunlight in the winter

 Why may solar panels not work